CreeperInContributionGraph/CreeperInContributionGraph/README.md

 The goal of this user is not to contribute normally, but to draw the face of a Minecraft creeper in the contributions graph.
 I had been wanting to do this for a while, but now, I'm actually doing it.
 The whole process should take about 56 days to complete.
 I can't mess up once.

-Based on some testing I did, your timezone shouldn't affect how the graph appears, but if it does, I made all of my commits between 11:00 AM and 7:00 PM CST, so switching to that timezone should help.
+Based on some testing I did, your timezone shouldn't affect how the graph appears, but if it does, I made all of my commits between 11:00 AM and 7:00 PM CST, so switching to Central Stadard Time should help.

 The creeper in my profile pic is roughly what I am going for as my final product, however, that one was made via inspect page.
 This one will be for real!
 That image inspired this.